Updated July 11, 2023

 How Does Cash Surrender Value Work?

-Now, let us look at how CSV works in a life insurance policy.
-When policyholders pay the premiums for an insurance policy, especially whole life or permanent life insurance, a certain portion of the premium payment is used to cover the death benefit, and the remaining portion is used for investment purposes.
-Now, the portion that the insurance company invests on behalf of the policyholder is what goes into the accumulation of cash surrender value.
+Let us look at how CSV works in a life insurance policy.
+When policyholders pay the premiums for an insurance policy, especially whole life or permanent life insurance, a particular portion of the premium payment is used to cover the death benefit, and the remaining portion is used for investment purposes.
+Now, the portion that the insurance company invests on behalf of the policyholder goes into the accumulation of cash surrender value.
 Additionally, a small portion of the premium is used to cover the various administrative costs, such as fees for investment management.

 How to Calculate Cash Surrender Value?

-Step 1: Determine how long the policy has been in force, which is denoted by n.
+Step 1: Determine how long the policy has been in force, denoted by n.

 Step 2: Next, determine the periodic premiums’ size, denoted by P.